An Overview of “Other Transaction Authority”

 OTA allows agencies to craft legally binding agreements with industry and academia for a broad range of research projects, but the overwhelming majority of recent agreements have been for Research and Development (R&D) and prototyping of new technologies.
 In many cases, Congress has crafted OTA specifically with such arrangements in mind.
 For example, sections 861-868 of the National Defense Authorization Act for Fiscal Year 2018 established a preference for OTA agreements in the execution of science and technology prototyping projects.
 However, not all agencies’ OTA has such constraints.
 NASA and TSA, in particular, have broad OTA powers, which each has employed for a wide variety of procurement activities.

 How Do “Other Transaction” Agreements Work in Practice?

-OTAs are on the rise for two primary reasons: 1) their flexibility is well-suited to the less predictable, more accelerated process of innovative R&D, and 2) they are not subject to most standard acquisition laws and regulation from the Buy American Act to the Truth in Negotiations Act.
+OTAs are on the rise for two primary reasons: 1) their flexibility is well-suited to the less predictable, more accelerated process of innovative R&D, and 2) they are not subject to some standard acquisition laws and regulations.
 The Competition in Contracting Act also does not apply to most OTA agreements, ensuring that protests are not a concern.
 Importantly, the provisions of the Bayh-Dole Act relating to patent rights as well as FAR and DFARS provisions relating to agency rights in technical data and patent rights are not applicable to OTA.
 However, in practice agencies such as DoD still tend to still use such authority as the initial position in negotiating OTA agreements.